Operation Sandblast: Homeward bound

-During April 28–29, Triton conducted engineering drills, then proceeded to Tenerife, the Canary Islands, arriving on April 30, and thereafter setting course for Cadiz, Spain, to complete two additional goals of Operation Sandblast.
-One was to honor the seaport where Ferdinand Magellan set sail in 1519 to initiate the first global maritime circumnavigation, and the other was to deliver a plaque created to honor Magellan's and Tritons historic voyages when Triton rendezvoused with the destroyer off Cadiz on May 2, 1960.
+During April 28–29, Triton conducted engineering drills, then proceeded to Tenerife, the Canary Islands, arriving on April 30, and thereafter setting course for Cádiz, Spain, to complete two additional goals of Operation Sandblast.
+One was to honor the seaport where Ferdinand Magellan set sail in 1519 to initiate the first global maritime circumnavigation, and the other was to deliver a plaque created to honor Magellan's and Tritons historic voyages when Triton rendezvoused with the destroyer off Cádiz on May 2, 1960.
 Afterward, Beach noted, "We are on the last leg of our trip enroute to the United States."

 Triton returned to the United States, surfacing off the coast of Rehoboth Beach, Delaware, on May 10, 1960.
 Captain Beach was flown by helicopter (pictured) to Washington, D.C., where news of Tritons submerged around-the-world voyage was announced by President Dwight D. Eisenhower at the White House, with Vice Admiral Hyman G. Rickover, known as the "Father of the Nuclear Navy", in attendance.
 Beach flew back to his boat later that day, and Triton arrived back at Groton, Connecticut, on May 11, 1960, completing her shakedown cruise and the first submarine circumnavigation of the Earth.